-Surface Mount and Through Hole are both common styles of assembly.
-As well as, common styles of soldering.
-Both have advantages.
+Surface Mount and Through Hole are both common styles of circuit board assembly as well as common styles of soldering.
+Both offer many advantages.
 Also, both have specific applications that can be useful to different companies.
 Some businesses prefer one type of assembly process over the other.
 Both have their place in the electronics industry.

 Through Hole Technology

 Through Hole placement and soldering is when the components of a PCB have lead wires that physically have to pierce through the board.
 Those lead wires are then soldered into place.
 The leads get soldered to the opposite side of the board.
 This type of soldiering is very reliable.
 On this opposite side pads are directly attached to the leads and board simultaneously.

 Some Through Hole PCB assemblies have plated through holes.
 These allow for circuitry on both sides of a board as well as more secure soldering of leads.
 This is due to the solder being located both on top and bottom as well as through the PCB.

 However, there is a need for drilled holes for these types of boards.
 The drilling these holes adds additional labor.
 Therefore, this may increase costs.